Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Introduction

-\subsection{Broder's restricted Stirling numbers}
+\subsection{Broder's restricted $r$-Stirling numbers}

-Broder \cite{Broder} defined an $r$-version to both kinds of Stirling numbers, which counts set partitions such that the first $r$ elements are placed in $r$ distinguished parts of the partition in the case of the second kind platform, and the permutations of $[n]$ which are decomposed in $k$ cycles such that the elements $1,\dots,r$ are in distinguished cycles in the case of the first kind platform.
+Broder \cite{Broder} (see also \cite{d'Ocagne}) defined an $r$-version to both kinds of Stirling numbers, which counts set partitions such that the first $r$ elements are placed in $r$ distinguished parts in the case of the second kind platform, and permutations of $[n]$ which are decomposed in $k$ cycles such that the elements $1,\dots,r$ are in distinguished cycles in the case of the first kind platform.
+An excellent textbook that deals with this type of generalization of Stirling numbers is Mez\H{o}'s book \cite{Mezo}.

 The ordinary Stirling numbers of the second kind can also be interpreted as the number of elements of a constant rank in the intersection lattice of hyperplane arrangements of Coxeter type $A$.
 Dolgachev-Lunts \cite[p.~755]{DoLu} and Reiner \cite[Section 2]{R} generalized this idea to hyperplane arrangements of Coxeter type $B$ (in \cite{DoLu}, the partitions of type $B$ are counted by $\tilde S (n,k)_0$ in their notation).
 However, the concept of set partitions of type $B$ has already appeared implicitly in Dowling \cite{Dow} and also in Zaslavsky \cite{Za} in the form of signed graphs.
 The Stirling numbers of the second kind of type $B$ enumerate the set partitions of type $B$; the exact definitions will be recalled in Section \ref{second kind}.